 - Attending family celebrations

 Understanding the Fear Factor

-All phobias are centre round our natural reactions to fear.
+All phobias are centre around our natural reactions to fear.
 Phobias sufferers are really afraid of the feelings of fear that accompany their feared situation.
 Nearly all phobias are centered round around situations, places, object or animals which cannot possibly harm them.

 Fear is a natural response in all of us.
 It keeps us safe by making sure that most of the time we are not in dangerous situations.
 However sometimes when we are not thinking about what we are doing, we do things that are dangerous, e.g. stepping off the pavement without looking and almost getting run over.
 The vehicle, as it is getting close, will probably sound its horn and our ‘fear response’ will get us out of danger.
 The shock to our system, when something like this happens, is enormous and very unpleasant.
 This may cause us to have some unpleasant symptoms, sweating, shaking, trembling, feeling nauseous, and our heart pounds.
-Without our fear response we would not have reacted but stood where we were in the road and the consequence of that is not hard to imagine.
+Without our fear response, we would not have reacted but stood where we were on the road and the consequence of that is not hard to imagine.